kubernetes/community/contributors/design-proposals/node/kubelet-eviction.md

 their scheduling request.

 It will target pods whose usage of the starved resource exceeds its requests.
-Of those pods, it will rank by a function of priority, and usage - requests.
-Roughly speaking, if a pod has twice the priority of another pod, it will recieve half the penalty for usage above requests.
-If system daemons are exceeding their allocation (see [Strategy Caveat](strategy-caveat) below), and all pods are using less than their requests, then it will evict a pod whose usage is less than requests, based on the function of priority, and usage - requests.
+Of those pods, it will rank by priority, then usage - requests.
+If system daemons are exceeding their allocation (see [Strategy Caveat](strategy-caveat) below), and all pods are using less than their requests, then it must evict a pod whose usage is less than requests, based on priority, then usage - requests.

-Prior to v1.8:
+Prior to v1.9:
 The `kubelet` will implement a default eviction strategy oriented around the pod quality of service class.